abhilashasaroj/CX4240_project/index.md

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~abhilashasaroj/108.embed"></iframe>

-Describe PC scores and result
-Add visualizations

 ## Supervised Learning Models for Wine Quality Prediction
--> Add outline
+This section presents performance of several supervised learning models developed using given dataset to predict wine quality data.
+Traning to test data split ratio of 66% - 33% is used for validation.
+K-fold cross validation is used determine mean accuracy score.
+And confusion matrix is used to visualize the classification y the developed classifiers.

-### Quality Prediction Using Linear Regression and Polynomical Regression - Yi
+### Quality Prediction Using Linear Regression and Polynomical Regression
 First, let's look at the correlation among features and label('quality'):
 ![alt text](Cor-1.png)
 From the correlation map, we can see that the most correlated feature with 'quality' is 'alchol'.